AngelCrawford/blog/archetypes/article-bundle/index.md

 categories: ""
 series: [""]
 weight: 1 # makes the post sticky, remove if not wanted
-format: quote | rating # tweet/rating design on the home page
+format: rating # rating design on the home page
 rating: "0.5" # 0-5 with .5 possible, will show a rating on the home page
 authors: angel
 year: "{{ now.Format "2006" }}"